Ringer® Compost Plus Compost Starter

 - 2 lb box

-- Quickly reduces waste into rich, moist humus in 60-90 days
+- Quickly reduces waste into rich, moist humus in 60 to 90 days

 Disclaimer: Safer® Brand does not endorse any information contained in product reviews.
 Please follow all label instructions for your specific use.